BeardedOwl1357/TIET_LESSONS/Markdown_Files/Abbreviations.md

 1. **No Cap**

-   - Equivalent To : "No limits"
+   - Equivalent To : "No lie" or "For real"
-   - Usage :
+   - Usage : Often used to emphasize the authenticity and truth.
    - Examples :

 2. **W / L**